johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > If all is good at the protector then the problem is downstream towards the motor.
             > Check resistance between the three wires at the protector going to the motor.
             > These wires should all be connected together through the windings of the motor.
-            > These are the same there wires you disconnected from the protector.
+            > These are the same three wires you disconnected from the protector.
-            > If there is an electric break on the motor then you will need to disconnect that break from the motor windings before making this test.
+            > If there is an electric brake on the motor then you will need to disconnect that brake from the motor windings before making this test.
             > The resistance should be equal between all three wires going to the motor.
             > If not, suspect opens or shorts on the motor windings or on the wires going to the motor.